FrankDunlop/Udacity_WouldYouRather/README.md

 ## New Questions

-New quesstions can be added to the game
+New quesstions can be added to the game and will appear in the unanswered question list

 ![image](https://user-images.githubusercontent.com/1563903/174124273-5c5721d4-2bec-4d51-934f-22ff856cb657.png)